dometdemont/DO288-apps/nodejs-helloworld/README.md

 - curl -X PUT -H "Content-Type: application/json" http://ENDPOINT/SESSION/hpe5g.sh ...
 - curl -X DELETE -H "Content-Type: application/json" http://ENDPOINT/SESSION/hpe5g.sh ...

-The installer is returned to the caller for direct invocation: in that case, all prerequisites apply to the caller environment, not to the nodejs server.
+The installer is returned to the caller for local invocation: in that case, all prerequisites apply to the caller environment, not to the nodejs server.
 ### OpenShift Project naming
 Any resource is deployed in an OpenShift project: this project name is defined at the resource level using the Project attribute.
 If this attribute is missing: